drts01/notes/stackedit/edu/Python.md

 ## Documentation
 ### Docstrings
 ### Comments
+> comments often are used as a deodorant....
+When you feel the need to write a comment, first try to refactor the code so that any
+comment becomes superfluous.
 >The proper use of comments is to compensate for our failure to express ourself in  code.
 --Robert Martin, Clean Code